Airline booking ploys: Back-to-back ticketing

 In such case, the traveler appears to stay at the destination on the weekend for both tickets (staying at Los Angeles for ticket A, and at New York for ticket B), thus taking advantage of the Saturday-night requirement for both tickets.

 Within North America, the usefulness of the strategy has diminished materially, as most airlines have abandoned the discount for a Saturday-night stay-over for these types of trips.
 However, many intercontinental round-trip tickets still have minimum length of stay requirements.
 Back-to-back ticketing is useful with tickets if there is a minimum length of stay on the discount (such as 7 days), and the traveler needs to stay in the destination only for a shorter period of time.

 This is in contrast to end-on-end ticketing where a traveller combines two different round trip fares, joining together at the connection point, onto a single ticket, for example, an A–B fare and a B–C fare issued on a single ticket allowing travel from A via B to C and back.

 Legal status and consequences

-Airlines are strongly opposed to booking ploys for financial reasons.
-Other reasons cited by airlines include "public safety" concerns, but these are usually not explained.
+Airlines are strongly opposed to booking ploys because they subvert their revenue management techniques and thus reduce profits.
+Airlines sometimes also mention unspecified "public safety" concerns.
 Many airlines have established means of identifying and penalizing travelers who take advantage of such tactics, most notably through their frequent flier programs.

 Booking ploys are generally a breach of the contract of carriage between the passenger and the airline.
 Violating the contract is generally a civil matter.
 When a traveler is shown to have practiced such methods, airlines may respond by confiscating tickets, canceling frequent flier status (and possible confiscation of mileage), and billing travel agents for the fare difference.
 Airlines may also try to claim reimbursement from passengers, or even ban the passenger from flying with them.

-In one case, Lufthansa filed a lawsuit against a passenger for hidden-city ticketing.
+In 2019, Lufthansa filed a lawsuit against a passenger for hidden-city ticketing.
+The court dismissed the case and the passenger's lawyer claimed that it showed that Lufthansa's "conditions of carriage [are] incompatible with German law".

+The Italian Competition Authority mandates that passengers on flights booked in Italy can skip segments at no additional cost if they notify the airline; this possibility is now incorporated in some airlines' conditions of carriage, although other airlines have not accepted the ruling.
+In Spain, the Supreme Court ruled that skiplagging is legal.